ysdn2018/the-next-website/src/content/work/bloom.md

 I've already build an alpha version of Bloom that I've been using personally.
 I'll be open-sourcing it and having a free download availble soon.

 ![null](/assets/hunterc-ViewSmall.gif)

 # _Collect<sup>mobile app</sup>_
 A focused mobile app for collecting inspiration.
-(images soon)
+_(images soon)_

 # _Change<sup>design tool plugins</sup>_
-A collection of open source plugins & extensions for thoughtfully constraining your creative process & tools.
+A collection of open source plugins & extensions for thoughtfully constraining your creative process.

-More images and a website will be out soon be on [huntercaron.com](http://huntercaron.com) or follow me on [twitter](https://twitter.com/huntercaron) to find out when it's launched.
+More images and a website will be out soon be on [huntercaron.com](http://huntercaron.com)

+You can also follow me on [Twitter](https://twitter.com/huntercaron) to find out when it's launched.